 "I feel disappointed when you didn't follow through when you told me you would."

-Avoid using sentences that begin with "you" and followed by accusation or judgment, such as "you are...," "you should...," or "you need to...."
-"You" language followed by such directives put the listener on the defensive, and make them less likely to be open to what you have to say.
+Avoid using sentences that begin with "you" and are followed by accusation or judgment, such as "you are...," "you should...," or "you need to...."
+"You" language followed by such directives put the listener on the defensive, and makes them less likely to be open to what you have to say.

 4. The Ability to Stay Proactive, Not Reactive in the Face of a Difficult Person